biocore/qiime/doc/tutorials/denoising_454_data.rst

 * Currently only one sequencing primer per run is supported.
 If there is more than one primer the run needs to be split.
 Simply make per per-primer mapping files and run `split_libraries.py <../scripts/split_libraries.html>`_ with each mapping file, then denoise with each output FASTA file separately.

+* Using any other OTU picker than uclust with the exact options as specified above might result in systematic differences between your separately denoised runs.
+Even small sequence differences in the denoiser output can lead to clustering into different OTUs and an artificial separation of samples.
+We warned you!